-Godwin Hall accommodates many of the University's administrative offices, including the Office of the President, the Office of Enrollment Services, the Center for Advancement, and the Office of Marketing & Communications.
-Godwin Hall is also home to the Barclay Sheaks Gallery, which showcases the work of the founder of the Art Department.
+Godwin Hall accommodates many of the University's administrative offices, including the Office of the President, the David L. Kaufman Center for Enrollment, the John A. Trinder Center for Advancement, and the Office of Marketing & Communications.

 Jane P. Batten Student Center (2002)